Paul Boyd (animator): Investigation

 On October 28, 2013, the Criminal Justice Branch announced that the special prosecutor had decided that no charges would be laid against Chipperfield in this case.
 Because the intent of Chipperfield's actions, i.e. to shoot and kill Boyd, was not in dispute the only charge that would have been appropriate was one of second degree murder.
 However, the prosecutor reasoned that the defense of self-defense would likely succeed because of the requirement that the prosecution establish beyond a reasonable doubt that Chipperfield knew he was shooting an unarmed and severely wounded man who did not pose a threat of death or serious injury to Chipperfield or others.
 Some of the police officers and civilian witnesses present at the time of the fatal shot testified that Boyd was crawling at the time he was killed and did not present a threat to any other person.
 Others testified that although he was crawling he did present a threat, and still others said that he was walking and upright up until the final shot.
 There was similar differing testimony regarding whether or not he was armed.
-While the video may support some of these testimonies more than others, as a whole they could be used by the defence to attempt to establish that a reasonable person could believe that Boyd posed a threat at the time of his death.
-For a discussion of the meaning of "reasonable doubt", see:, where there is an extensive section concerning the meaning of the term in Canadian criminal law as interpreted by the Supreme Court of Canada.
+While the video may support some of these testimonies more than others, as a whole they could be used by the defense to attempt to establish that a reasonable person could believe that Boyd posed a threat at the time of his death.

 Memorial

-The Ed, Edd, and Eddy episode, May I Have This Ed? / Look Before You Ed!, was dedicated in Boyd's memory, and features a memorial at the end of the episode stating, Paul Boyd 1967-2007.
-We will miss you, big lug!
+The Ed, Edd n Eddy episode "May I Have This Ed? / Look Before You Ed!" is dedicated in Boyd's memory and features a memorial at the end of the episode stating, "Paul Boyd 1967-2007.
+We miss you, you big lug!".